 Planning resources with Ganttic should start with thinking about what you need to see.
 Is it the resource allocation of each department of your organization?
 Is it the utilization of specific teams?
 Is it the allocation of engineers in different locations and the pieces of technology they use?
 Is it all the different projects and portfolios?
 Or is it something else?

-The key to achieving these goals is adding your data to Ganttic.
+The key to achieving these goals is adding your data to Ganttic via custom data fields.

 The planner’s capabilities increase with every custom data field you add.
 After you have added list-type data fields to resources, you can group them.
+Making it easier to find resources with the right skillset for your projects.
 After you have added user-type data fields to projects, you can filter projects by the project manager assigned to them.
 After you have added numeric data, you can use calculations in reports.

-Ganttic views are snippets of your general resource plan.
-Views are a way to divide a messy schedule into manageable bits.
-You can create and save an infinite number of views.
-Examples are views for each department, location, team, skill group, etc. You create views that only you can see, and you can assign views to other users.
+Ganttic views are snippets or “snapshots” of your general resource plan.
+Views are a way to divide a complicated schedule into more manageable bits.
+Examples are Views for each department, location, team, skill group, etc. You create Views that are private and which only you can see.
+Or you can assign Views to other users.

 The visibility settings are available for both resource and project views.